nihlaeth/read-the-room/notes.md

 * jack-play -> ringbuffer use, file playback
 * dcron -> parsing cron format rules

+##### mocp
+I have been looking at jack-play as an example, and it is rather perfect except that it only supports wav.
+The other player that came close was moc (or mocp).
+But it has an ncurses interface, and it tends to jam when using jack as a backend.
+But it supports a lot of differen audio formats and servers.
+And it is licensed under GPL, so we can re-use its code.

+##### About the jack issues
+mocp tends to jam when stopping a file when we are already paused, or playing instead of unpausing when paused.
+This only happens with jack as a backend.
+Chances are that we wont run into this issue since pausing/unpausing will be done by script, so we can make sure never to mix signals.

+##### About the code
+mocp is a huge project.
+Im trying to get a grasp of where I can hook in g get the most functionality and the fewest stuff we dont need.

+* player.c: play_file, player_pause, player_unpause (mind the jack jamming!)
+* decoder.c: is_sound_file, get_decoder
+* audio.c: req_play, audio_initialize, audio_exit, audio_play (may be too high level, does stuff with playlists)
+* softmixer.c: volume control
+* interface.c: interface_cmdline_playit

 #### Architecture
 * cli.c - parse command line options and pass them to readtheroom
 * readtheroom.c - determine what file to load next, pass to writetheroom